+Nothing is as challenging as being a parent.
+Children have no on-off button.
+They cannot be put in the closet like clothes, turned off and parked like cars or placed in a kennel for the night like pets.
+They are on a constant quest, poking, prodding, pushing, pulling and climbing.
 When our children were little, as soon as they got in the car they looked for buttons to push and knobs to twist.
-When I turned on the key the blinkers blinked, windshield wipers wiped and the radio blared.
+When I turned on the key the blinkers blinked, windshield wipers wiped and the radio blared, vibrating the windows and rendering me momentarily deaf.
 The same was true for our bedroom and kitchen.

 They grew up to be responsible adults.
 But the path wasn’t easy.
-Every passage brought new challenges: the first day of school, a move from familiar neighborhoods to a new city, puberty, a driver’s license, dating, computer games and technology.
-Parents are on a constant learning curve, even after children are grown and on their own.
+Every passage brought new challenges: the first day of school, a move from familiar neighborhoods to a new city, puberty, a driver’s license, dating, computer games, technology and today, social media.
+Parenting requires a constant learning curve that never stops, even after children are grown and on their own.
 Relationships constantly change and adjust.
-Every year offers new and unfamiliar territory.
+As a parent, you are always entering new and unfamiliar territory.

 I found across the years that there is no “fix it” book for parenting, no “cure-all,” “read this,” or “do this” simple solution.
 Every child is different and every parenting situation has its unique challenges.
 But there are some essential tools that make the difference: patience, consistency, authenticity, trust, love, faith and a listening ear.
 Most of us don’t come naturally equipped with these essential tools to be successful parents.
 Most of us have to learn them and acquire them while we are on the job.
 And all of us have room for improvement.

-Years ago I visited a young mother in her home who was caring for several pre-school children.
+Years ago I visited in the home of a young mother who was caring for several pre-school children.
 I was amazed at her patience and attention with the children and commented on it.
 She responded by telling me that this had not always been the case.
 Before she trusted Christ, she said, she had no patience with children, but after she gave her heart to Christ, He gave her a gift of patience, not only for her own children, but for others.

 When our hearts are right with God so that we are producing these fruits, we will be good parents.
 Then we will be able to fulfill the Scripture’s instruction, “Do not exasperate your children, instead, bring them up in the teaching and instruction of the Lord.”
 (Ephesians 6:4).